Advice following your coil insertion

 your GP for the coil to be removed.

-Checking your threads
+How to check your threads

 Gently put your finger inside your vagina.
-Feel for your cervix (which feels firm, like the end of your
+Feel for your cervix which feels firm, like the end of your

 Gently roll your finger over your cervix and you should feel your threads.